cse110-fa21-group7/cse110-fa21-group7/specs/adrs/110821-Finite-Hidden-Ingredients.md

 ## Considered Options

 1. Create 10 hidden elements for the ingredients which are incrementally revealed after a user clicks an add button.
-2. Dynamically create new elements and add them to the page.
+2. Dynamically create new elements and add them to the page using javascript.

 ## Decision Outcome
-We decided that there should be a finite number of hidden elements to keep things simple and static, but still dynamic from the user's perspective.
+We decided to dynamically create elements for ingredients and steps, but set up a finite upper limit of 25 ingredients and 10 steps.

 ## Pros and Cons of the Options